Mara Karlin: Biden administration

 In January 2021, Karlin was appointed to serve as the Principal Deputy Assistant Secretary of Defense for International Security Affairs.
-The position did not require Senate confirmation, and she began service on January 20, 2021 immediately after President Biden was inaugurated.
-As the most senior member of the International Security Affairs Office, Karlin became the Acting Assistant Secretary of Defense for International Security Affairs.
+The position did not require Senate confirmation, and she began service on January 20, 2021, immediately after President Biden was inaugurated.
+As the most senior member of the International Security Affairs Office, Karlin became the Acting Assistant Secretary of Defense for International Security Affairs, leading the department's relations with nearly 150 countries.